wmodes/raspi-install/README.md

 ### Reclaiming Space

-Let's expand the filesystem to make sure that the OS has the full use of the SD Card.
+We no longer have to make sure that the OS has the full use of the SD Card, as this is done when the system first boots and the options has been removed from the `raspi-config` menus.

-1. From the command line run `sudo raspi-config`
-1. Select the 7 Advanced Options > A1 Expand filesystem
-1. Arrow down to the <Finish> button, and then reboot

-Let's reclaim some space:
+But we can still reclaim some space:

 ```
-$ sudo apt-get purge wolfram-engine
 $ sudo apt-get purge libreoffice*
 $ sudo apt-get clean
 $ sudo apt-get autoremove